Ayagikei/LifeUp-Wiki/docs/en/guide/api.md

 **Example:** [[lifeup://api/toast?text=Live+well,+eat+well!&type=1&isLong=true](lifeup://api/toast?text=Live+well,+eat+well!&type=1&isLong=true)]

-**Explanation:** The prompt "Live well, eat well!" pops up in a bonus style, and displays it for a longer time.
+**Explanation:** The prompt "Live well, eat well!" pops up in a bonus style and displays it for a longer time.

 > Click on the link of the example to test the effect